mirumee/satchless/doc/item.rst

    The default implementation will raise a :exc:`NotImplementedError` exception.

+.. method:: ItemRange.get_price_range(**kwargs)

+   Returns a :class:`prices.PriceRange` object representing the price range of the priceables included in the range object.
+Keyword arguments are passed to :meth:`get_price_per_item`.

+   Calling this method on an empty range will raise an :exc:`AttributeError` exception.

+For subclassing:

 .. method:: ItemRange.get_price_per_item(item, **kwargs)

    Return a :class:`prices.Price` object representing the price of a given item.

    The default implementation will pass all keyword arguments to ``item.get_price()``.
 Override to implement discounts or caching.

-Public methods:

-.. method:: ItemRange.get_price_range(**kwargs)

-   Returns a :class:`prices.PriceRange` object representing the price range of the priceables included in the range object.
-Keyword arguments are passed to :meth:`get_price_per_item`.

-   Calling this method on an empty range will raise an :exc:`AttributeError` exception.

 Example use::